 He scanned it, then put it on the table.
 “I think it’s all there.”

-Notice that the tag is on the same line as the dialogue it belongs to.
+The tag belongs on the same line as the dialogue.
 Getting this wrong is irritating and confusing for the reader, who can’t follow who is doing what.

 If you have dialogue between two people, you can leave out some tags.
-Be sure your reader can follow, either by using different speech patterns or by actions.
+Be sure your reader can follow who’s talking, either by using different speech patterns or by actions.

 Once upon a time in a land far, far away, a poor boy was making his way home.
 A great storm was brewing over the horizon.